Galin History, Family Crest & Coats of Arms

 In 1647, Sir Alexander MacDonald killed Zacharie MacCallum, a supporter of the Campbell Chief, in battle at Ederline.
 In the 17th century, another Zachary Maccallum was bequeathed the Cobarron lands by the last of that branch.

-Important Dates for the Galin family
+Early History of the Galin family

 This web page shows only a small excerpt of our Galin research.
 Another 270 words (19 lines of text) covering the years 1562, 1779, 1647, 1665, 1850, 1665, 1793 and 1800 are included under the topic Early Galin History in all our PDF Extended History products and printed products wherever possible.